 Thailand is a special case when it comes to international surrogacy services.
 Historically, it had been a location for what has been known as ‘surrogacy tourism’; a regular visit for those who were looking to complete their families.

-Especially popular with Australians, the unregulated surrogacy available in Thailand was particularly attractive to homosexual parents who are willing to cross borders to make their families complete.
+Especially popular with Australians, the unregulated surrogacy available in Thailand was particularly attractive to same-sex parents who are willing to cross borders to make their families complete.
 The possibility of getting that much-wanted, biologically related baby – at a cheaper cost – is an understandable draw.

 However, the answer to the question ‘is surrogacy legal in Thailand?‘ is complicated.
 The law changed in 2015 following a couple of major international news stories that highlighted the problems with international intended parents and the nature of the unregulated industry.